Mahi-markus/hotel_info_LLM/README.md

 ## Installation

-- **Clone the previous scrapy project and run that project as per the readme instructions given there.** heres the clone link: https://github.com/Mahi-markus/Scrapy_python
+- **First of all, Clone the previous scrapy project and run that project as per the readme instructions given there.** heres the clone link: https://github.com/Mahi-markus/Scrapy_python

 ### Create Virtual Environment